-- Kazakhstan undertook to gradually decrease its customs duties so that the average duty for imported products will be 6.5%. - (ii) Kazakhstan made market access commitments in a number of areas, including financial services, construction, medical services, management consulting, telecommunications and transportation. - (iii) Kazakhstani law has been amended to remove preferences for local manufacturers and service providers in certain areas (e.g., state procurement) and softened these preferences in other areas (e.g., procurement by oil and gas and mining companies).
+- Kazakhstan undertook to gradually decrease its customs duties so that the average duty for imported products will be 6.5%. - Kazakhstan made market access commitments in a number of areas, including financial services, construction, medical services, management consulting, telecommunications and transportation.8 - (iii) Kazakhstani law has been amended to remove preferences for local manufacturers and service providers in certain areas (e.g., state procurement) and softened these preferences in other areas (e.g., procurement by oil and gas and mining companies). - (iv) With specific limited exceptions, Kazakhstan undertook to grant most-favored-nation treatment to companies that were established in other WTO member countries and that intend to operate (or already operate) in Kazakhstan. - (v) Foreign banks and insurance companies are allowed to set up, subject to compliance with certain requirements, branches in Kazakhstan (previously, banks and insurance companies could only operate in Kazakhstan in the form of a Kazakhstani joint-stock company (JSC)). - (vi) Companies that are established in WTO member countries may send personnel to their Kazakhstani branches and subsidiaries using an intra-corporate transfer procedure, which provides for more relaxed labor ratio requirements than those that would otherwise apply.